Download 4K wallpapers for your Windows PC - MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled Wish You Were Here PREMIUM, the new theme pack contains 9 high-quality 4K wallpapers, the description of which reads as follows:
+Titled ‘Take a Moment PREMIUM,’ the new theme pack contains 10 high-quality 4K wallpapers, the description of which reads as follows:

-Some moments are meant for sharing, and this free, 9 image premium 4k Windows 10 theme has a couple we’d like to share with you.
+Relax into simple and peaceful getaways in 10 premium 4K images, free for Windows 10 Themes.
 These images are to be used as desktop wallpaper only.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.